Chi Squared P Value Calculator

 2. Input data into a chi-squared calculator: Most calculators will let you input the observed frequencies directly (30, 20, 25, 25) or alternatively, you'll need to calculate the chi-squared statistic manually (shown below).

 3. (Manual Calculation of Chi-squared Statistic, if required): First, calculate the expected frequencies under the assumption of independence.
-For example, the expected frequency of males preferring coffee is (50/100) * 55 = 27.5.
+Here's one way to look at it: the expected frequency of males preferring coffee is (50/100) * 55 = 27.5.
 The expected frequencies are:

 • Expected frequency (Male, Coffee): 27.5